Pick a mic source (MIC, BAL, LINE, ACC, PC)¶

 | L / R pan (CW) | Sets stereo pan for the CW monitor and applies constant-power pan to the local sidetone generator.
 Double-click to recentre at 50. | 50 | 0β100 | β |

-| Pitch < / > | Steps the CW sidetone and decode pitch by 10 Hz. | 600 Hz | 100β6000 Hz | β |
+| Pitch < / > | Steps the CW sidetone and decode pitch by 10 Hz, or type a value directly. | 600 Hz | 100β6000 Hz | β |

 Pitch and pan always follow the radio's cw_pitch and mon_pan_cw settings automatically.
 There is no separate "Follow" toggle or manual pitch override slider; those controls were removed in v0.9.2.1.